What you need to Practice Law from Home.

 Cloud storage lets you, your colleagues, and your clients all have controlled, secure access to relevant information and documents.

 When everyone is working from home, phone time is sparse.
 Secure email, chat, and “instant messaging” tools keep things moving forward.
-In addition, special apps that enable teamwork & collaboration keep “missing members” in the loop and on point.
+In addition, special apps that enable teamwork & collaboration to keep “missing members” in the loop and on point.

 With physical “project wallboards” and check-in meetings not possible, digital task management makes sure nothing falls through the cracks.